 The challenge for the coming years is the identification and adaptation of the corridors through which males migrate between the west and eastern Asturias.
 The eastern Osseous population has been stagnant for years, with no more than 30 individuals; the same number as when 1989 started recovery programs for the species.
 The Oso Foundation opted in its day to move specimens to achieve an artificial crossing and favor the recovery of the eastern subgroup.
 This idea was discarded by the administration.
 The settlement of bears in the central area of Asturias if it seems to grow, which would favor a future migratory corridor.
 The Fund for the Protection of Wild Animals (FAPAS) has already identified close to about thirty copies in the councils of Santo Adriano, Proaza and Teverga.
 The demographic progression in this connection zone has been spectacular since the 2004 year was the first time a bear with young was found.

-Protectionist measures are on the rise in search of long-term survival.
+Protectionist measures are increasing in search of long-term survival.
 Since the 2005 year, FAPAS itself has been developing the "Fruits for the Bear" project.
-A bet to increase the amount of fruit trees, cherry trees and chestnut trees in areas of bone presence.
+A commitment to increase the number of fruit trees, cherry trees and chestnut trees in areas of bone presence.

 How do bears live?